JoshAtticus/leo-legacy/README.md

 # leo legacy
 > [!WARNING]
-> This version of leo is discontinued
+> This version of leo is discontinued and may stop functioning soon.
+A few additional commits have been made to re-enable functionality on older devices & browsers.

 Meo Experimental with plugins re-enabled :)